ewrogers/gala-docker/README.md

   gala-node:latest
 ```

-**Windows Users**: You won't have an `/etc/machine-id` file.
-Instead you should run `wmic csproduct get UUID` and copy that value into a file called `machine-id.txt` and modify the command above to use `-v machine-id.txt:/etc/machine-id` instead.
+**Windows Users**: You won't have an `/etc/machine-id` file locally.
+Instead you should run `wmic csproduct get UUID` and copy that `UUID` (without dashes) into a file called `machine-id.txt` and modify the command above to use `-v machine-id.txt:/etc/machine-id` instead.

 If you want to update the `NODE_SPECIFIER`, append the `-e NODE_SPECIFIER=x` argument in the command above.
 This should only be used when running more than one container on the same Docker host.